Ikhlasbahrudin/koding/README.markdown

 You can try Koding now on [koding.com](https://www.koding.com)

 ## Quick Start with Docker-Compose
+ppppp

 Easiest way to run Koding is to install `docker-compose` which can be found [here](https://docs.docker.com/compose/install/).
 For the